-Once the certification of completion of thesis or dissertation form from the second-year project defense is completed, students begin working on the program competency requirements.
-Students may work simultaneously on publication of their second-year project while they work the competency requirement.
-In lieu of a written comprehensive examination, the clinical psychology doctoral program requires students to complete a portfolio to demonstrate competency in the empirical analysis of behavior, communication of psychological knowledge, and applied clinical work.
-The portfolio is designed to give the student focused opportunities for additional study, research, and skill development in specific areas of clinical psychology.
+Once the certification of completion of thesis/dissertation form from the second-year project defense is completed, students begin working on the program competency requirements.
+Students may work simultaneously on publication of their second-year project and the competency requirement.
+In lieu of a written comprehensive examination, the clinical psychology doctoral program requires students to demonstrate competency in the empirical analysis of behavior, communication of psychological knowledge, and applied clinical work.
+This is designed to give the student focused opportunities for additional study, research, and skill development in specific areas of clinical psychology.

 Before beginning to work on the competency requirement activities, students must submit a written proposal of their action plan.
-The plan must be approved by a three-person Competency Requirement Advisory Committee composed of core faculty members and chaired by the student mentor.
+The plan must be approved by a three-person Competency Requirement Advisory Committee composed of core faculty members and chaired by the student mentor in person.
 The committee can be the same as the second-year project committee if that committee was comprised of only core faculty.
 At least one committee member should have expertise in psychological assessment (e.g., neuropsychologist, assessment instructor).

-All students are required to successfully complete the competency requirement by the end of the spring semester of the fourth year, otherwise the student will undergo a special review process with limitations on continued participation in advanced clinical training.
+All students are required to successfully complete the competency requirement by the end of the Fall semester of the fourth year, otherwise a remediation plan will be generated.
 Successful completion and defense of the competency requirement is a prerequisite to doctoral candidacy (i.e., it must be completed prior to the student being able to present their dissertation proposal).
 The competency requirement defense may be administered as an oral defense at the discretion of the Competency Requirement Advisory Committee (e.g., a meeting with committee members and the student to review components of the proposed plan).
 The Chair of the Advisory Committee is responsible for placing in the student's permanent file a written record of all decisions (including the Program Competency Requirement Rubric Form, Appendix E) reached by the committee and forwarding a copy to the director of clinical training.